kwabenasapong/openpldoc/manual/source/themes.rst

 =====================

 If you right-click your theme, you have the option to set the theme as Global default.
-This option is covered in greater detail under “Configure OpenLP".
+This option is covered in greater detail under :ref:`configure`.

 ..
 These are all the image templates that are used in this page.